Temporary COVID-19 Caregiving Grant

 - Total annual combined household income (including base salaries, summer salaries, additional assignments, additional bonuses, etc.) must be $150,000 or less, as documented on their most recent tax return.

 - All parents/guardians must be employed or in school full-time (as is consistent with Dependent Care Flexible Spending Account rules).

 - Recipients cannot be receiving fee assistance or scholarship funds from another source, including Northwestern center-based childcare fee assistance and the Northwestern Dependent Care Flexible Spending Account Match Program.

 - Recipients must be in good standing.
 Staff and faculty on leave are not eligible.

 - In accordance with the Internal Revenue Code and related Regulations, certain employer provided dependent care assistance is considered taxable income.
 The University is reporting employer provided childcare fee assistance on Form W-2.

 - Applicants with total combined annual household income (including base salaries, summer salaries, additional assignments, additional bonuses, etc.) of up to $75,000 will be eligible to receive up to $1,250 for one dependent and up to $1,500 for two or more dependents.

 - Applicants with total annual combined household income (including base salaries, summer salaries, additional assignments, additional bonuses, etc.) of between $75,001 and $150,000 are eligible to receive up to $750 for one dependent and up to $1,000 for two or more dependents.

 Application window and process

-- Applications will be accepted from January 19, 2021 through the end of Spring Quarter 2021.
+- Applications will be accepted from January 19, 2021 through the end of Summer Quarter 2021.